 He is a laureate of many prestigious violin competitions such as Queen Elisabeth International Music Competition (Belgium); International Oistrakh Competition (Ukraine); International Kotorovych Violin Competition (Ukraine), International Spohr Competition (Germany);

 International Montreal Competition (Canada); International Premio Lipizer (Italy), International Niredgazi Violin Competition (Japan), International Dvarionas Violin Competition (Lithuania) and International Molinari Competition (Switzerland).
-He plays a violin from Giuseppe Guarneri del Gesù, one of the greatest violinmakers in the music history, which is lent to him to recognize his high class as a violinist and a musician.
+He plays the ‘Caspar Hauser’ violin by Giuseppe Guarneri ‘del Gesù’ (c.
+1724) generously provided by a Swiss private sponsor.

 Assistant to Renaud Capuçon and violin teacher